Low-Resolution Editing is All You Need for High-Resolution Editing: Experiments

 \subsection{Data acquisition}

 \paragraph{Editing scenarios.} To comprehensively evaluate high-resolution image editing, we consider two settings that reflect practical usage scenarios.
-We firstly examine the \emph{1K-editing} scenario, where the reference and target resolutions are set to $512^2$ and 1K, respectively.
-While existing diffusion-based editing methods~\cite{GoogleNanoBanana} generally support editing up to this scale, we include this setting not as a challenging benchmark, but to highlight that our method transfers the fine-grained details faithfully.
-Next, we evaluate \emph{2K-editing}, which corresponds to a more common real-world setup for editing beyond the operating resolution of pretrained diffusion models.
+We first examine the \emph{1K-editing} scenario, where the reference and target resolutions are set to $512^2$ and 1K, respectively.
+While existing editing methods generally support editing up to this scale, we include this setting not as a challenging benchmark, but to highlight that our method transfers the fine-grained details faithfully.
+Next, we evaluate \emph{2K-editing}, which corresponds to a more common real-world setup for editing beyond the operating resolution of pretrained generative models.

 \paragraph{Asset generation.} We construct high-quality assets tailored for our task.
-We first generate a total of 4K resolution source images using FreeScale~\cite{qiu2025freescale}, then downsample them to 2K, 1K, and $512^2$ resolution to obtain multi-resolution source images.
-Source prompts and editing instructions are produced with ChatGPT~\cite{openai2025gpt5}, where the instructions span four editing configurations: (1) two types of object replacement, (2) style transfer, and (3) background modification.
-We then apply NanoBanana~\cite{GoogleNanoBanana} to the $512^2$ and 1K versions of each source image to obtain the corresponding edited images.
-Here, the $512^2$-sized images serve as low-resolution references for 1K-editing, whereas the 1K resolution images serve as reference inputs for the 2K-editing scenario.
+We first generate a total of 100 source images at 4K resolution using FreeScale~\cite{qiu2025freescale}, then downsample them to 2K, 1K, and $512^2$ resolution to obtain multi-resolution source images.
+Source prompts and editing instructions are produced with ChatGPT, where the instructions span four editing configurations: (1) two types of object replacement, (2) style transfer, and (3) background modification.
+We then apply Nano Banana~\cite{comanici2025gemini} to the $512^2$ and 1K versions of each source image to obtain the corresponding edited images.
+Here, the $512^2$-sized images serve as low-resolution references for 1K-editing, whereas the 1K resolution images serve as references for 2K-editing.